stephenoken/ots.github.io/_includes/case_study/content/blinkin/project_overview.md

 solution=solution
 learnings=learnings
 goals="
-The user: Understanding user online shopping habits.|
+The user: Finding out user habits in doing online shopping|
-The product: Improve user retention.|
+The product: A solution that aims to maintain user engagement when searching for a product.|
-Personal: Apply the UX methodology to find a solution that improves the User Experience.
+Personal: Apply UX methodology to find a solution that improves the User experience.
 "
 %}